5th Generation Air Dominance Fighter

 The Advanced Tactical Fighter program (which would eventually bring about the F-22) entered the demonstration and validation phase in 1986.
 The prototype aircraft YF-22 and YF-23 completed their first flights in 1990 and the YF-22 was later selected as the best design.
 Engineering and manufacturing development efforts began in 1991 with contracts awarded to Lockheed Martin and Boeing for the airframe and Pratt & Whitney for the engines.
 Flight testing began in 1997 (first flight on September 7, 1997) and in 2001, the F-22 program was approved for low-rate initial production.
 Initial operational and test evaluation was completed in 2004 and the following year, the program went into full-rate production.
 The F-22 achieved initial operational capability in December 2005.

 In December 2011, the 187th and final production F-22 Raptor came off the production line at Lockheed Martin's facility in Marietta, Georgia and was delivered to the Air Force on May 2, 2012.
 With the final aircraft complete, the F-22 production line will be shut down.
 Including flight test and initial production aircraft, a grand total of 195 F-22s have been built.
+Of the 187 aircraft in the Air Force inventory, 18 are assigned to Air National Guard units.

 The F-22 program has struggled with an issue in the pilot oxygen supply system, which has been blamed for a series of incidents in which pilots struggled to breath and experienced dizziness and blackouts.
 In the worst incident, Air Force pilot Capt.
 Jeff Haney lost his life on November 16, 2010, when his F-22 crashed near Joint Base Elmendorf-Richardson in Alaska.
 To fix these problems, the Air Force is installing new valves on the pilot life-support system.